They’re Australian classics and often signature songs for their acts. They’ve seeped through into national consciousness.

 She went on to pen songs she liked more, but fans would call out for it at shows and interviewers kept burbling about it.

-She expressed that frustration when a triple j presenter brought up the song.
+She expressed that frustration when an Australian triple j presenter brought up the song.
 Tash lamented that the song she least favoured was the one everyone liked.

 ‘Jungle’ reached #39 in Australia and also #39 in the US alternate charts but ranked #3 in the Hottest 100 2016